permitio/permit-cli/README.md

     - `user` - To update or create a user from the CLI.
 - `test` - commands for testing authorization policies
   - `run audit` - test PDP against past authorization decisions
+- `policy` - a collection of commands for better policy experience
+  - `create` - create a new policy using natural language
+- `policy create ai` - create RBAC policies using natural language

 ---